Mr-Ojii/L-SMASH-Works-Auto-Builds/Readme.md

 As of 2024/07/09, only builds for the following are supported.
 - AviUtl
-- AviUtl ExEdit2 (Mr-Ojii version only)
+- AviUtl ExEdit2 (Mr-Ojii version LSW only)

 Translated by DeepL